cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

   </table>
 </div>

 We see that <code class="language-plaintext highlighter-rouge">density</code> operates almost inversely to <code class="language-plaintext highlighter-rouge">ks</code>.
 Namely, at the lowest <code class="language-plaintext highlighter-rouge">density = 1 g/cm^2</code>, we see the most rigid cloth, where there are less deformations in the cloth.
-Because at lower densities, the cloths will have lower mass, this means that the forces (that we accumulate) at each point masss will be less, and thus, means that there's less forces pulling the cloth down, causing less wrinkles.
+Because at lower densities, the cloths will have lower mass, this means that the forces (that we accumulate) at each point mass will be less, and thus, means that there's less forces pulling the cloth down, causing less wrinkles.
 In contrast, at our highest <code class="language-plaintext highlighter-rouge">density = 5,000 g/cm^2</code>, there are larger external forces working on the point masses (due to Newton's 2nd Law).
 This means that the cloth weighs more, and thus, has many more wrinkles, which we can visibly see in the normal appearance with <code class="language-plaintext highlighter-rouge">density = 5,000 g/cm^2</code>.

 When discussing how the cloth behaves as it moves from start to rest, we note that lower <code class="language-plaintext highlighter-rouge">density</code> values, the cloth weighs less, and as such, stays relatively flat as the forces acting against it aren't as strong.
 This differs from using higher <code class="language-plaintext highlighter-rouge">density</code> values as the forces acting on the cloth are now stronger, and thus, the cloth deforms more, which causes more waves and wrinkles as it swings down.